Overview

 03

-Before designing individual screens, I mapped the full user flow for both the landlord and applicant paths.
+Before designing individual screens, I mapped the end-to-end experience user flow for both the landlord and applicant paths.
 This helped me identify the key branching points early and ensure the experience held together end-to-end before getting into details.

 Select Screening Package and Submit Request: